University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/evolutionary_prac/evolutionary.md

-1. **What two species are the best to use as an outgroup?**
+**Q12.
+What two species are the best to use as an outgroup?**
-2. **Which two leaves are the closest related/have the shortest branch?
+**Q13.
+Which two leaves are the closest related/have the shortest branch?**
+**Q14.
 What is the evolutionary distance between these two leaves?**
-3. **Which of the following two species are more closely related?**
+**Q15.
+Which of the following two species are more closely related?**
     1. **silky-shrew oppossum**
     2. **Tasmanian wolf**
     3. **koala**